SmileiPIC/tutorials/advanced_wakefield.rst

 In order to reduce these reflexions, one can tune the Silver-Muller boundary conditions.

-Action: Change the Silver-Muller absorption angle in order to smoothly handle the laser at the transverse boundary.
+:underline:`Action`: Change the Silver-Muller absorption angle in order to smoothly handle the laser at the transverse boundary.
 Refers to the documentation in order to fix a proper absorbing vector.

 Hint: The absorbing vector :math:`k_{abs}` must be as much aligned as possible with the wave vector of the pulse you need to absorb but it must keep a non zero normal component.